 Skin Health Study

 Skin Health Study consent forms are returned to Sax Institute by study participants.
-Then sent to Cancer Council.
+Then sent to Cancer Council lab.
 Skin cancer records are verified by general practitioners.

 Personal information about the participants (name and address, consent, cancer diagnosis) is kept in the Study database at Cancer Council (separate for each study, but within one SQL framework for Skin and CLEAR).